Syria's Assad wins warm welcome at Arab summit after years of isolation | Politics

 The Arab rapprochement with Assad gained momentum after China negotiated an agreement in March that saw Riyadh resume diplomatic ties with Iran, which with Russia has helped Assad defeat Sunni rebels and regain control of some major cities.
 A large swathe of Syria, however, remains under Turkish-backed rebels and radical Islamist groups as well as a U.S.-backed Kurdish militia.

 Assad's return to the Arab fold is part of a wider trend in the Middle East where adversaries have been taking steps to mend ties strained by years of conflict and rivalry.
-(Additional reporting by Simon Lewis in Washington; Writing by Michael Georgy, Maha El Dahan and Tom Perry; Editing by Simon Cameron-Moore, Alex Richardson, William Maclean)
+(Additional reporting by Jana Choukeir, Nayera Abdallah, Clauda Tanios in Dubai; Andrew Mills in Doha; Simon Lewis in Washington; Guy Faulconbridge; Writing by Michael Georgy, Maha El Dahan and Tom Perry; Editing by Simon Cameron-Moore, Alex Richardson, William Maclean)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)